WASFA (Washington Application for State Financial Aid)

 WASFA Privacy Statement

-The Washington Student Achievement Council (WSAC) administers state financial aid including the Washington College Grant (formerly known as the State Need Grant), the College Bound Scholarship, and the Washington Application for State Financial Aid, or WASFA, for undocumented individuals.
+The Washington Student Achievement Council (WSAC) administers state financial aid including the Washington College Grant, the College Bound Scholarship, and the Washington Application for State Financial Aid, or WASFA, for undocumented individuals.
 The Council is committed to providing opportunities and support to ensure every Washington student is able to pursue education beyond high school.

-Regarding concerns that students, parents, and other partners may have about the confidentiality of information submitted on the WASFA, the purpose of the application is to provide eligibility information to colleges and universities in Washington that offer the Washington College Grant (formerly known as the State Need Grant) and the College Bound Scholarship.
+Regarding concerns that students, parents, and other partners may have about the confidentiality of information submitted on the WASFA, the purpose of the application is to provide eligibility information to colleges and universities in Washington that offer the Washington College Grant and the College Bound Scholarship.
 WSAC shares application information with campuses listed by the student so those schools may determine eligibility for resident tuition and financial aid.
 Campuses are not permitted to use the information for other purposes or share the data with other parties.

 WSAC is committed to protecting the confidentiality of the information and privacy of students and families.
 Washington is a state committed to providing opportunities to students and protecting the rights of families.